Georgia Rare Species and Natural Community Data

 Submission of electronic data

-Please submit your data from scientific collecting permit reports electronically.
-An Excel spreadsheet with data fields can be downloaded here.
+Submit scientific collecting permit report data electronically using the Excel spreadsheet downloaded here.
 Descriptions of each data field can be downloaded here.
 Any rare species data reported in a scientific collecting permit report does not have to be reported separately as described below.

 Providing rare taxa element occurrence (EO) data in a spreadsheet, database table or KML file can greatly speed up our work in converting it to an EO record (EOR) and getting it into our database.
 Electronic submission of data is especially helpful for large data sets.
 Electronic data submission eliminates the need to submit hard copies of the special concern animal observation/collection data sheet.